Trade Forex Trading

 S & P 500 Index - Standard and Poor's 500 Index

-The Standard and Poor's 500 Index is a stock index that tracks the capitalization of the five hundred stocks that represent major industries in the American economy.
-The list of 500 corporations is made up of stocks listed in NYSE and NASDAQ.
+The Standard and Poor's 500 Index serves as a benchmark stock index reflecting the total market value of the five hundred stocks representing key sectors within the United States economy.
+The constituent list of these 500 companies includes equities listed on both the NYSE and NASDAQ exchanges.

 Trading Strategy for S&P500 Index - S&P500 Index Trading Strategy - S & P 500 Index